replit/kaboom/doc/26-add-level.md

-# Add levels in Kaboom
+# Adding levels in Kaboom

-In this tutorial, we will demonstrate how to add levels to our Kaboom games on Replit.
-We will only create one level for our sprite to run on.
-We will also add features allowing our player to jump over an obstacle and collect the coins on our level.
+In this tutorial, we will demonstrate how to add levels to Kaboom games on Replit.
+We'll create one level for our sprite to run on, and add features allowing our sprite to jump over obstacles and collect coins.

 Kaboom allows us to define levels by drawing the layout of our level using only text.
 Each letter or symbol in this text can be mapped to a character in the game.

 ## Steps to follow

 The steps in this tutorial are as follows:

 * Adding level layout
 * Handling sprite movement
 * Enabling collision detection

-You can find the code for this tutorial at https://replit.com/@ritza/add-level or see the embedded code at the bottom of this tutorial.
+You can find the code for this tutorial on [our repl](https://replit.com/@ritza/add-level) or see the embedded code at the end of this tutorial.

 ## Getting started with the code

-The first thing we want to do is load the `kaboom()` library and initialize a kaboom context as our first line of code:
+Let's load the `kaboom()` library and initialize a Kaboom context as our first line of code:

 ```javascript
 import kaboom from "kaboom"